-- 1. Click on the account name displayed on the header and select Account management from the drop-down menu.
-The Account Management page is displayed. - 2.
-In the Account management page, click Delete Account. - 3.
-In the Delete Account page, select the checkbox beside Permanently delete all my account data, including associated sites and device configurations.
-The Delete Account button becomes active. - 4.
-Click the Delete Account button. - 5.
+- 1. Tap the account icon (the alphabet icon) displayed on the header.
+The Account management screen is displayed. - 2.
+In the Account management screen, tap Delete account.

+- 3. In the Delete Account screen, select the checkbox beside Permanently delete all my account data, including associated sites and device configurations.
+The Delete account button becomes active. - 4.
+Tap the Delete account button. - 5.
 A pop-up is displayed on the screen with a warning sign indicating the account will be permanently deleted, in addition to a code. - 6.
-Enter the code in the text box below and click Delete to permanently delete your Instant On account.
+Enter the code in the text box below and tap Delete to permanently delete your Instant On account.

 To help the administrator troubleshoot problematic situations, a troubleshooting assistant is embedded within the Aruba Instant On application.
 It helps the user identify an issue and provides guidance on how to resolve it.
 The troubleshooting assistant is designed to cover most typical situations and relies on LED patterns to identify problems.
 The troubleshooting assistant can be invoked from the Alert Details page.

 To open troubleshooting assistant, follow these steps:

 - 1. Select the Site Health module and click on alert history in the alerts section or click on () button in the page header.
 The Alerts page is displayed. - 2.
-Click on > icon beside the alert to view the Alert Details page. - In the Alert Details page, review the Recommended actions to clear the alert. - 4.
+Click on > icon beside the alert to view the Alert Details page. - 3.
+In the Alert Details page, review the Recommended actions to clear the alert. - 4.
 For additional troubleshooting information, click Troubleshooting Instant On devices.
 The Troubleshooting Assistant page is displayed with the following information: - a.
 Most typical situations based on the LED patterns. - b.
 Recommended actions.